Sorry, this listing is no longer accepting applications. Don’t worry, we have more awesome opportunities and internships for you.

 Effectively Utilize Family Search and Engagement for parents/relatives, including reaching out and engaging them in permanency planning and decision-making

-Effectively utilize DCF consults and Safety Parameter Meetings to begin building a team.
+Effectively utilize DCF consults and Safety Parameter Meetings to begin building a team

 Effectively utilize Youth Guided, Family Driven Teaming to build a team of natural supports working towards exiting the youth to safe, stable, emotionally secure family situation

-Assist youth in readiness to live in the family and community.
+Assist youth in readiness to live in the family and community

-Develop team meeting agendas to support and drive permanency work.
+Develop team meeting agendas to support and drive permanency work

-Educate stakeholders to instill the belief of permanency work.
+Educate stakeholders to instill the belief of permanency work

-Collaborate with all systemic partners.
+Collaborate with all systemic partners

-Effectively and collaboratively participate on youth’s treatment team to advocate for and advance progress toward permanency.
+Effectively and collaboratively participate on youth’s treatment team to advocate for and advance progress toward permanency

-Partner with the DCF social worker to assure identification of an appropriate permanency goal (one that will result in leaving foster care to family rather than aging out); remove barriers to that goal as needed; and achieve timely progress toward the permanency outcome.
+Partner with the DCF social worker to assure identification of an appropriate permanency goal (one that will result in leaving foster care to family rather than aging out); remove barriers to that goal as needed; and achieve timely progress toward the permanency outcome

 Complete written progress notes on APRICOT regarding all treatment interventions and interactions with youth and collaterals.

-Schedule, and facilitate Youth Guided-Family Driven Team Meetings at 30 days and every 90 days thereafter.
+Schedule, and facilitate Youth Guided Family Driven Team Meetings at 30 days and every 90 days thereafter.

-Where necessary will participate in external meetings for youth on caseload such as 29 B hearings and Foster Care Reviews.
+Participate in external meetings for youth on caseload such as 29 B hearings and Foster Care Reviews.

-Bachelor’s degree required; master’s degree with professional licensure preferred.
+Bachelor’s degree required; Master’s degree with professional licensure preferred

-Demonstrated understanding and knowledge regarding DCF regulations, policies, and practice.
+Demonstrated understanding and knowledge regarding DCF regulations, policies and practice.

 Strong ability to authentically engage youth and families.